smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Applicability of SCONE Signal in Mobile Networks

 Mobile and access networks frequently encounter variable conditions due to congestion, radio interference, or dynamic resource allocation.
-Applications with fixed sending rates may experience degraded performance or inefficiencies under such conditions.
+Even applications that use adaptive bit-rate may experience degraded performance or inefficiencies under such conditions.
 The SCONE protocol enables network elements to provide throughput advice directly to applications, allowing them to adjust sending rates proactively, improving end-user
 Quality of Experience (QoE) while helping operators manage network resources efficiently.
 This document proposes leveraging 3GPP user-plane network elements, including the UPF in 5G and the PDN-GW in 4G, to deliver throughput advice over the existing data path in accordance with